-MES Cairo's International Baccalaureate's Diploma Programme (IBDP) has been running successfully for over a decade.
+MES Cairo's International Baccalaureate's Diploma Programme (IBDP) has been running successfully since 2006.
 It is now well-established as an appealing option for students who are highly motivated and who seek to be cared for, challenged and inspired in their final two years of Secondary School.